5 categories of food that jack sprat could eat on Thanksgiving

 Jack Sprat could eat protein.

-If you searching for easy-to-read text that can help your preschoolers, kindergarteners, or first-grade students learn about good nutrition, you will want the creative teaching resource: “Jack Sprat Learns About Food.”
+If you are searching for easy-to-read text to help your preschoolers, kindergarteners, or first-grade students learn about good nutrition, you will want the creative teaching resource: “Jack Sprat Learns About Food.”
 Dawn Stephens has masterfully created a resource that contains new lyrics to the Mother Goose rhyme of Jack Sprat.
-Your students will memorize the text with ease and then be able to track the words in the book.
-Therefore, this printable guided reading book and PowerPoint eBook Show will help students learn to read too.
+Your students will quickly memorize the text and then be able to track the words in the book.
+Therefore, this printable guided reading book and PowerPoint eBook Show will also help students learn to read.

 This resource is available on Teachers Pay Teachers.

-In conclusion, if you want to learn more about growing the fruit of the Spirit and discover how Little Pot becomes a fruit-bearing vessel, sign up below.
-The potter wants to grow the fruit of the Spirit through you too.
-In addition, you will be added to our email list and each Friday you will receive a short, fruitful email.
+In conclusion, sign up below if you want to learn more about growing the fruit of the Spirit and discover how Little Pot becomes a fruit-bearing vessel.
+The potter wants to produce the fruit of the Spirit through you, too.
+In addition, you will be added to our email list, and each Friday, you will receive a short, fruitful email.
 I hope you will join me.

 what is fruit of the spirit